kaibyao/development-notes/2019-08-16 static generic variables.md

 > Generics create a new version of a struct for each type they're instantiated with,
 > which conflicts with the idea of a single static item

-So either I'd have to declare it with a concrete type, or I'd have to find another way to store a cache, or I'd have to eliminate the need for a generic.
+So either I'd have to:
+1. declare it with a concrete type, or
+1. I'd have to find another way to store a cache, or
+1. I'd have to eliminate the need for a generic.